 Wedding planning is such an exciting time for a bride.
 You're finally engaged to your best friend and love of your life and now you get to plan the one of the biggest celebrations of your life!
 There are so many vendors that are involved in a wedding so it can be a bit overwhelming if you don't know where to start.
 Well, today I'm sharing tips on how to choose the right photographer for you!

-Hiring a wedding photographer is one of the most important vendors on the wedding day.
+A wedding photographer is one of the most important vendors on the wedding day.
 And I'm not just saying that because I am one.
 Yes, the details are fun to shoot but ultimately the photos should be about you and your husband becoming one and celebrating that with family and friends.
 Even though I'm not yet a bride myself, I already know the "how" and "why" for picking my vendors.
 So for all of you newly engaged out there now, here are a few tips on how to choose the right photographer for you!

 - You LOVE their style of work.
 If you don't absolutely love a photographer's style of work, you won't love your images.
 Narrow down the style that you really love and choose a photographer who's niche that is.
 This means film, heavily edited, light and airy, etc. My editing style is light and airy but also crisp because I want my photos to pop!

 - You want THEIR experience.
 Every photographer offers a different experience.
 They might all be called "The Wedding Experience" and include the same pieces that make up said experience but everyone's experience will be different because every photographer is different!
 Make sure your photographer offers you an experience that you are excited about.